ek33450505/e-commerce-back-end/README.md

   - [Contact](#contact)

   ## Installation:
   To install this program please enter: (git clone https://github.com/ek33450505/E-commerce) in your computers terminal and open in your code editor.
 Please ensure you have Node.js installed on you computer of this repository will not work.
-To run the application you must also enter [npm install] in your command line in order to install the correct packages.
+To run the application you must also enter [npm install] in your command line to install the correct npm packages.

   ## Visualization:

+  Please open the following link to view a video of the application working in my terminal and in Insomnia.

   ## License: